How to Wear Slip-On Shoes With Socks

 Slip-On Shoes With Socks: 6 Tips

 Not wanting to wear socks with certain types of slip-on shoes is understandable.
-The good thing is most men’s shoes and slip-on shoes for women are better worn with socks.
+The good thing is most men’s shoes and slip-on shoes for women are better worn with socks and for on the go parents our kids’ velcro shoes, when worn with socks, provide a comfortable and secure fit for your children.
 However, low-rise styles don't always conceal socks, and they may not go with the rest of your outfit—plus they sometimes slip down.
 Even still, it's typically best to wear them.

 These six tips will help you get it right.